 IAS 29 defines and provides general guidance for assessing whether a particular jurisdiction's economy is hyperinflationary.
 But the IASB does not identify specific jurisdictions.
 The International Practices Task Force (IPTF) of the AICPA's Centre for Audit Quality monitors the status of 'highly inflationary' countries.
 The Task Force's criteria for identifying such countries are similar to those for identifying 'hyperinflationary economies' under IAS 29.
 From time to time, the IPTF issues reports of its discussions with SEC staff on the IPTF's recommendations of which countries should be considered highly inflationary, and which countries are on the Task Force's inflation 'watch list'.
-The IPTF's meeting notes from the 20 November 2012 meeting state the following view of the Task Force:
+The IPTF's notes from the 17 November 2016 meeting state the following view of the Task Force:

 Countries with three-year cumulative inflation rates exceeding 100%: